"A good teacher can inspire the heart, ignite the imagination, and instill a love of learning."

 Ms. Martine enjoys spending time with her family, especially her son and daughter who soon will leave for college.
 She practices yoga, makes jewelry, plays Sudoku and hikes with her husband.

-Ms. Gina recently joined the St. Mark's team and enjoyed getting to know the St. Mark's community over summer camp.
+Ms. Gina recently joined the St. Mark's team in 2017.
 She lives in Orinda with her husband and their two young children.
 It is her second year back to teaching after becoming a full-time mom in 2010.
 Before kids, she taught in both private and public schools in the Philippines and in Washington, DC.
 She got her Bachelor's degree in Communication Disorders from the University of British Columbia, Vancouver, and completed a Master's degree in Early Childhood Education at the George Washington University in Washington.
 DC.
 After all her moves, Ms. Gina is happy to call the East Bay her home for the last seven years.
 When not teaching, she enjoys gardening, spending time with her huge extended family and going on local adventures with her husband and kids.

-Margaret joined St. Mark's in 2016 as the 3s assistant teacher.
+Margaret joined St. Mark's in 2016.
 She received her AA degree from Merritt College, and BA in early childhood development and education from Sacramento State University.
 She has many years of experience working with preschool and school-aged children.
 Margaret was born and raised in the Bay Area and enjoys finding new hiking trails to take her bloodhound Duke.
 In August 2017, Margaret and her husband welcomed their first baby boy into the family; they enjoy watching him grow each and every day.